 My Approach to Psychotherapy and Counselling

-As an Integrative Psychotherapist I aim to meet the unique needs of each individual, the same approach does not suit every client and therefore I draw on concepts from humanistic, person-centred, psychodynamic and existential frameworks.
-More importantly, I work in partnership with my clients and consider that mutual trust and respect are paramount.
-My aim is to provide a space where you can feel safe, respected, listened to and heard.
-This is vital if psychotherapy and counselling are to be effective and if meaningful and long lasting change is to take place.
-Psychotherapy is not about giving people solutions and telling them what to do, it is about working together in order to work out the underlying processes and issues that need to be uncovered and addressed for change to take place .
-It takes commitment and courage on the part of the client and it may not always be easy but ultimately can make a really positive difference, leading to a more rewarding way of living.
+Psychotherapy is not about giving people solutions and telling them what to do, it is about working together in order to identify the underlying processes and issues that must be examined and addressed for change to take place .
+It takes commitment and courage and it may not always be easy but ultimately will make a really positive difference, leading to greater self acceptance and self worth, a stronger sense of well-being and a more rewarding way of living.

-Contact me if you are feeling anxious, stressed, depressed or have relationship difficulties or other concerns and are looking for a counsellor in Acton, Chiswick or Brentford or a psychotherapist in Ealing or West London.
+Contact me via the email link, by phone or text 07762138014 if you are feeling anxious, stressed, depressed or have relationship difficulties or other concerns and are looking for a counsellor in West London or psychotherapy in Ealing, Acton, Chiswick, Brentford or Ealing

 What is Integrative Psychotherapy?